-Sarah has a background in documentary film, architecture, and library & information science and brings her love of databases to the admin team.
+Sarah has a background in photography, documentary film, and architecture.
+She is currently studying to be a librarian and aims to transform the school’s nascent book collection into a thriving library.
 She has been a parent at Berkeley Rose since 2011 and working in the administration since 2013.
-She loves to spend time at home with her family and especially reading aloud to her twin daughters.
+Sarah loves to spend time at home with her family and especially reading aloud to her twin daughters.

 Karen comes to us from work as a stay-at-home parent and long-time volunteer within many charitable organizations in the United States and abroad.
 She has always held an active role within her local community and has especially enjoyed leadership roles within each of the schools that her three children have attended, including the Waldorf School in Whistler, BC.
 Karen has lived internationally in London, Canada, Singapore, Malaysia, Taiwan and the Philippines.
 In Manila, she worked with a Moving Specialist Company that worked exclusively with newly arriving expatriate families providing them with local tours and lectures of Filipino customs and culture.
 She holds a BS in Business Administration from Cal State Chico.
 Karen loves being in nature, playing tennis, and is learning to master the French language.